 7. Pens and Highlighters

-You can skip this part if your are doing only everything on a computer.
+You can skip this part if you are doing only everything on a computer.
 I’m not like that…I like having my Bible and paper.
-With that you need a good set of pens and Bible highlighters (ones that don’t bleed)
+With that, you need a good set of pens and Bible highlighters (ones that don’t bleed)

 I personally like using different colors in my pens to associate with different topics or elements in the study.
 I might use blue on verse references, black for notes, and red for Hebrew or Greek word meanings.